What This Summer Solstice Will Bring, According To Your Star Sign

 Virgo

 You’ve gotta give to get back to the good.
 Think of this as a turning point that pushes you to level up and become more active in your local community.
-Spend a few hours with your neighbors channeling your energy and time in a humanitarian endeavor.
+Spend a few hours with your neighbours channelling your energy and time in a humanitarian endeavour.
 This work will be emotionally fulfilling and bring new friends into your life who share similar interests.

 Libra